Pros & Cons of Buying Mid-Cap Stocks

 Pro: Whether mid-cap stocks are the sole investments being targeted for a portfolio or they’re part of a more diverse selection, a good argument for them is that they are often companies that are trying to expand.

-Most mid-cap companies are small caps that burgeoned, and some are on their way to becoming large-cap businesses.
+Most mid-cap companies are small caps that have burgeoned, and some are on their way to becoming large-cap businesses.
 Growth eases the ability to access financing to fuel expansion, so mid-caps typically have an easier time obtaining financing than small caps do.

 Investing in mid-cap stocks can be the happy medium between small-cap growth and large-cap stability.

 Con: Mid-cap stocks can be more vulnerable than large-cap ones.
-Being middle tier, by definition, means such companies don’t have as much capital to sustain them through downturns as big-cap companies do.
+Being middle tier, by definition, means such companies don’t have as much capital to sustain them through market downturns as big-cap companies do.

 And because they are also not massive companies like large-cap companies with a value over $10 billion, it also means they are not as diversified as bigger-cap companies.
 If the market for that company disappears, the company is also at risk.